chainguard-dev/edu/content/chainguard/chainguard-images/reference/postgres/getting-started-postgres/index.md

 ---
 title: "Getting Started with the PostgreSQL Chainguard Image"
 type: "article"
-description: "Tutorial on how to get started with the PostgreSQL Chainguard Image"
+lead: "Tutorial on how to get started with the PostgreSQL Chainguard Image"
 date: 2023-08-10T11:07:52+02:00
 lastmod: 2023-08-10T11:07:52+02:00
 draft: false